Last updated May 2026

 - The big-loop lever is excellent with gloves, awkward without

 The threaded muzzle is icing.
-Run a brake for follow-up shots, run a can if you do not mind the weight on the muzzle, or thread on a basic cap and forget it.
-The SBL is not the cheapest 336, but it is the one that will outlive your grandkids.
+Run a brake for follow-up shots, run a can if you don’t mind the weight on the muzzle, or thread on a basic cap and forget it.
+The SBL isn’t the cheapest 336, but it’s the one that will outlive your grandkids.

 Best For: Guides, outfitters, and the hunter who buys once and cries once.